ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/04-ssh.md

 ### Test connection

-Now you should be able to ssh to your drone without using your password
+Now you should be able to ssh to your drone without using your password:

 ```bash
 ssh uav1 'echo Hello from the drone!'